HtmlMgr (Html-Manager) is a simple open-source java html-browser, that:

 DEVELOPMENT-STAGE:

 The program is in alpha version, but its main functionality works.
-I've tested ONLY in windows!!!

 #h3c1#